mfahmialkautsar/goo11y/README.md

 ## Disk Queues and Reliability

 Disk-backed queues live under `${XDG_CACHE_HOME}/goo11y/<signal>` (or the system temp directory as a fallback).
 Each queue persists OTLP requests as timestamped files and retries with exponential backoff (1s minimum, 1m maximum).
-The HTTP-based exporters (logs, traces HTTP, metrics HTTP) and the logger OTLP writer support spooling. gRPC exporters send synchronously without spooling.
+The HTTP-based trace and metric exporters support spooling. gRPC exporters and the logger OTLP writer send synchronously without spooling.

-If you disable spooling (`UseSpool: false`), requests go straight to the configured endpoint and follow the exporter retry policy.
+If you disable spooling (`UseSpool: false`), metric and trace requests go straight to the configured endpoint and follow the exporter retry policy.

 ## Logging Notes

 - Zerolog timestamps use `time.Time` in RFC3339 nanosecond format.
 - Trace correlation injects `trace_id` and `span_id` when a context carries a recording span.
 - When OTLP logging is enabled, Goo11y multiplexes all configured writers through `io.MultiWriter`.
 If no writer is specified, `stdout` is used by default.
-- Spool warnings for the log exporter are emitted to `stderr` to aid debugging during development and tests.
+- OTLP log delivery is synchronous; exporter errors surface through Zerolog's error output.

 ## Metrics and Tracing Notes